Gladiator vs. Tacoma: The Ultimate Comparison

-While those who need to tow upwards of 10,000 lbs will likely be choosing a full-size pickup truck or even a heavy duty, Greer buyers still want to make sure their midsize truck can tow what they need it to.
+While those who need to tow upwards of 10,000 lbs will likely be choosing a full-size pickup truck or even a heavy-duty one, Greer buyers still want to make sure their midsize truck can tow what they need it to.
 That's why it's more important than ever for midsize trucks like the Jeep Gladiator and Toyota Tacoma to offer powerful engines and features that enhance their towing capability and utility.
-Let's take a look at the engine options and towing on these two popular trucks.
+Let's look at these two popular trucks' engine options and towing.

-However, when properly equipped, both Tacoma and Gladiator offer strong towing.
+However, when properly equipped, Tacoma and Gladiator offer strong towing capacity.
 The Toyota Tacoma can tow a maximum of 6,400 lbs, while the Jeep Gladiator offers a class-leading 7,650 lbs of max towing.
 So for Greenville buyers who truly want to maximize the utility and towing of their midsize pickup, the Jeep Gladiator will be a top choice.
-Below, we're going to look at off-road capability, where both of these trucks excel compared to the competition, as well as many of their standard features.
+Below, we will look at off-road capability, where both of these trucks excel compared to the competition as well as many of their standard features.

 Gladiator vs Tacoma: Off-Roading & Features